Web3 Data Glossary

 Mint

-To manifest new tokens onto a blockchain.
+The act of creating new tokens or NFTs onto a blockchain.

 N